sam-k0/sam-k0/README.md

 Interested in game modding and desktop app development.

-Also I think photovoltaics and renewable energy is [interesting](https://github.com/samuel-koob/awesome-solar-forecasting)
+Also I think photovoltaics and renewable energy are [interesting](https://github.com/samuel-koob/awesome-solar-forecasting)